laurakond/Stitch-Art-Guides-pp4/README.md

 ![GitHub Project Management](documentation/images/agile/finished-board.png)

-- I chose applied the "trafic-light" color scheme in order to indicate which tasks were a priority (green must-haves) and which ones were not(red won't-haves) for my project board.
+- I chose the "trafic-light" color scheme for the MoSCoW method in order to indicate which tasks were a priority (green must-haves) and which ones were not(red won't-haves) for my project board.
     - This provided clarity and better understanding for myself as I was a sole project contributor.

 [Return to Table of Contents](#table-of-contents)